nurkhalisamohdtohir/HotelManagementApp/README.md

 # Hotel Room Management System

 The Hotel Room Management System simplifies hotel bookings for administrators and customers.
-This system aims to streamline the booking process, providing an efficient solution for hotel management.
+This system aims to streamline the booking process, from managing room availability to handling customer reservations and housekeeping tasks, providing an efficient solution for hotel management.

 ## Features